arnold-c/OutbreakDetection/manuscript/manuscript.typ

 #figure(
   image("manuscript_files/plots/optimal-thresholds_prop-alert-plot.svg"),
-  caption: [The difference between the proportion of the time series in alert for outbreak detection systems under different testing rates and noise structures.
+  caption: [The proportion of the time series in alert of outbreak detection systems under different testing rates and noise structures.
 The shaded bands illustrate the 80% central interval, and the solid/dashed lines represent the mean estimate.
-Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays.]
+Imperfect tests have the same values for sensitivity and specificity.
+Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays. $Lambda(4)$ indicates the mean noise incidence is 4 times higher than the mean measles incidence.]
 )
 <fig-alert-proportion>

 #figure(
   image("manuscript_files/plots/optimal-thresholds_unavoidable-plot.svg"),
-  caption: [The number of unavoidable cases of outbreak detection systems under different testing rates and noise structures.
+  caption: [The number of unavoidable cases of an outbreak detection systems under different testing rates and noise structures.
 The shaded bands illustrate the 80% central interval, and the solid/dashed lines represent the mean estimate.
-Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays.]
+Imperfect tests have the same values for sensitivity and specificity.
+Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays. $Lambda(4)$ indicates the mean noise incidence is 4 times higher than the mean measles incidence.]
 )
 <fig-unavoidable>